It’s time to get in the holiday spirit and we’ve got just the thing: a holiday day trip.

 Visiting an out-of-town zoo is always fun for kids, but this day trip option is even more enticing during the holidays when you can take part in the Toledo Zoo’s Lights Before Christmas tradition.

 The holiday festivities start Nov.
-17 and continue through Dec.
+23 and continue through Dec.
 31 with attractions and special holiday fun.
 One look at the event’s famous Ice Slide will probably be enough to have your kids begging to make the trip.
-Plus, Bumper Cars on Ice and a 3-D holiday displays, which are new this year.

 Before you and your family hit the road for one of these winter day trips, make sure you check the weather and brush up on these travel tips for the cold, snowy weather.